Domestic students fee information

 - Doctoral degree.

 A student can enrol in a single unit of study for personal interest or professional development.
 The unit/s of study undertaken does not contribute to a course of study and no award will be conferred upon completion.
-Study for single units may be undertaken in any study period (subject to availability) including Session 3.
+Study for single units may be undertaken in any teaching period (subject to availability) including Summer Term or Session 3.

 For further information select from the links below:

-Visit the Study Assist website for information on assistance available to fee-paying students (i.e. FEE-HELP).
+For information on assistance available to fee-paying students (i.e. FEE-HELP), visit